caretaker-labs/react-script/README.md

 }
 ```

-The callback functions are strings because they only apply to functions that you specifically pass to be fired independently of React.
-When server rendering, you can use this to initialize things ahead of React.
-For example, we use it to start initializing Mapbox as soon as possible instead of having to wait for our React app to load first.
+The callback functions are strings because they're functions that you optionally pass to be fired independent of React.
+When server rendering, you can use this to initialize things without waiting for React.
+For example, we use it to start initializing a Mapbox map as soon as we possibly can because it's a slower bootup.
 Here's how you can do that:

+In your app:

 ```javascript
 import React, { Component, Fragment } from 'react';